academe/SagePay/README.md

 By supporting a currency for payments, it means that payments can be taken in that currency.
 A shop will often be based in a single country and support just that local currency.
 If your shop supports multiple currencies, then it is your responsibility to set the correct prices in each currency according to the exchange rates.
+For example, if you are a UK based company and you choose to sell a widget to 20USD, then it will be the banks and card operators that handle the exchange.
+You won't know how much that 20USD will be worth in GBP until it hits your bank account.

-A shop selling a product at 10 USD will still accept payments from people in other countries.
-In that case it will be the purchaser's card supplier that will calculate the amount to be paid in their local currency to ensure the shop receives exactly 10 USD.
+A shop selling a product at 10 USD (and only USD) will still accept payments from people in other countries.
+In that case
+it will be the purchaser's card supplier that will calculate the amount to be paid in their local currency to ensure the shop receives exactly 10 USD.